gtamang001/devops-poc/README.md

 ## DevOps Foundations
  - ### DevOps Intro
- DevOps can have varioud definitions but in simple lehmen's terms it is a evolutionary software development process.
+ DevOps can have various definitions but in simple lehmen's terms it is a evolutionary software development process.
 It is closely to tied to agile methodology and it encorporates the Development and Operations facets of software creation.
  - ### Building Blocks
  Based on above definition, mainly the building blocks of DevOps originates with the agile principle of software development.
  - ### Infrastructure Automation